drstearns/tutorials/src/git/index.md

 Unless there's a conflict, git should just merge all the commits made to `feature-1` into `master` without any errors, and your `master` branch should now contain the changes you made over in the `feature-1` branch.

+> **NOTE:** The `--no-ff` flag above forces git to explicitly record the merge from `feature-1` into `master`, as opposed to simply applying the commits you made in the `feature-1` branch to `master` with no record of the merge.
+Since we didn't make any new commits to `master` since we created the `feature-1` branch off of it, git could merge the commits you made to `feature-1` by simply replaying them on top of the `master` branch, an operation known as a "fast-forward" merge.
+This makes it look like all of the `feature-1` commits were made directly to `master`, which obviously hides what really happened.
+For a graphical explanation see Atlassian's [git merge](https://www.atlassian.com/git/tutorials/git-merge) tutorial.
+Some developers prefer the cleaner history of a fast-forward merge, while others prefer the more accurate history recorded by a non-fast-forward merge.
+Your development lead will likely dictate which approach you must use for a project.

 To see a complete log of what you've done, use this command:

 ```bash
 git log --graph
 ```

+The `--graph` flag adds a little ASCII art to the log output, showing you the branching and merging.
+Note that if you don't include the `--no-ff` flag, it will appear as if all the commits made to `feature-1` were actually made directly on `master` (see note above).

 ## GitHub Pull Requests